tamarakirakosyan/Scraping-Baseball-Matches-Information/README.md

 # Scraping-Baseball-Matches-Information
-The purpose of this project is to scrape the following information of baseball matches from flashscore.com for further analysis.
+The purpose of this project is to scrape the following information of baseball matches from flashscore.com.
 - League
 - Teams
 - Date of the match